Skip to main content

 • Think before you post.
 Cybercriminals can use your personal information in spear phishing attacks to make the attacks appear legitimate.

 • Make your social media accounts private.
-This helps prevent cybercriminals from using your personal information against you.
+This helps prevent cybercriminals from accessing your personal information.

-This Cyber Tip was brought to you by the Cyber Security Subcommittee of the Primerus Quality Assurance Board and Featured Contributor KnowBe4, courtesy of Kerry Vickers of Aunalytics.
-We also welcome your tips, which can be submitted to Paige Neirman at pneirman@primerus.com for publication consideration.
+This Cyber Tip was brought to you by the Cyber Security Subcommittee of the Primerus Quality Assurance Board and featured contributor KnowBe4, courtesy of Kerry Vickers of Aunalytics.
+We welcome your tips, which can be submitted to Paige Neirman at pneirman@primerus.com for publication consideration.